Spatial Pixel: a new kind of social computing

 Wearable gestural interfaces that would free people from computers.
 Until the mass hallucination stopped and people realised projectors just don't work like that in the real world.

-• mgraczyk an hour ago
+• mgraczyk 7 months ago

 A long time ago I interviewed at an Andy Rubin company building something similar for telepresence.